riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 * Miri runs the program as a platform-independent interpreter, so the program has no access to most platform-specific APIs or FFI.
-A few APIs have been implemented (such as printing to stdout) but most have not: for example, Miri currently does not support concurrency, or SIMD, or networking.
+A few APIs have been implemented (such as printing to stdout) but most have not: for example, Miri currently does not support SIMD or networking.
+* Miri currently does not check for data-races and most other concurrency-related issues.

 [rust]: https://www.rust-lang.org/
 [mir]: https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md